 4. International students don't get any attention from professors

-This is a super false assumption.
+This is a super-false assumption.
 One of the main reasons why American universities are often a #1 priority for international students is because of the faculties.
 The professors are almost always experienced mentors with a sea of knowledge to share with students.
-You won't likely ever encounter any scenario where a professor will behave differently toward you in a negative way or ignore you because of a different national background.
-Instead, they’ll likely offer you extra help and share some resources to get a hang of their way of teaching.
-Rest assured, they’ll offer you their wisdom with the same greatness they offer to your classmates.
+You will probably never encounter a scenerio in which a professor will behave differently toward you in a negative way or ignore you because of a different national background.
+Instead, they’ll likely offer you extra help and share resources to help you better understand their way of teaching.
+Rest assured, they’ll offer you their wisdom with the same greatness they offer your classmates.

 5. Bullying is common at US universities

-This is a misconception that’s very stereotypical in nature and something international students observe a lot in American movies.
-Somewhere in the back of the class, we’re scared about how we can be easy prey to bullying as we may look, dress, act, or speak differently from our varied global backgrounds.
+This is a misconception that’s very stereotypical in nature and something international students observe a lot in American movies; somewhere in the back of the class, we’re scared about how we can be easy prey to bullying as we may look, dress, act, or speak differently due to our varied global backgrounds.
 Bullying is experienced in schools of all levels around the world, and it continues to be a major problem in higher education institutions too—but no more or less at American universities.
-However, American schools almost always have anti-bullying policies to prevent it, and on-campus authorities monitor the college life atmosphere closely, making it a safe place for all students to grow.
+However, American schools almost always have anti-bullying policies to help prevent it, and on-campus authorities monitor the college life atmosphere closely, making it a safe place for all students to grow.